 HOW TO APPLY

 Before you apply, it is vitally important that you carefully read and understand the Guidelines and Instructions that are linked below.
+Failure to follow the guidelines and instructions may result in your application being removed from consideration.

 Please be sure that your project meets the Program requirements, that your organization is eligible to apply, and that you fully understand the questions, and have the documentation, budgets, and statistics that will be required.
 If you're not sure which grant opportunity is right for you, read through the following sections and the Guidelines and Instructions for both of the grant opportunities.
 If you're still not sure whether your project or organization qualifies, please contact the Program Coordinator.

 Organizations may apply for one or both of these opportunities in a grant cycle, but only one of each type.
 The Pet Focused Grant opportunity is for for pet dogs and/or cats of low-income Marylanders only; the Feral Cat Focused Grant opportunity is for unowned, free-roaming cats only.
+Owned pets may not receive services under a Feral Cat grant, and vice-versa.
+Animals that are in the care and/or custody of a rescue or shelter are not eligible for grant-funded services.
+Funding is to be used for pets that are already owned by low-income Marylanders, or for unowned free-roaming cats in Maryland.

 Once you have all your data and materials together, and are ready to apply, please be sure you are referring to the Guidelines and Instructions as you complete the application, as this detailed information is NOT contained within the application.